Translating predictive distributions into informative priors: Examples

-This example illustrates the use of a model-derived, nonobservable quantity about which we have prior information as the basis for an informative prior.
-The most flexible shrinkage model (the regularised horseshoe prior) was clearly the most faithful to the supplied information in almost all cases.
-Conversely, the Gaussian prior is the most replicable and unique, but the lack of faithfulness means it is unsuitable to use as a prior when seeking to use a Beta prior on \(R^{2}\).
-The example also illustrates the difficulty of learning about the prior for the additive noise term.
-Attempts to ameliorate this difficulty by adopting the multi-objective approach merely hide the issue; for the Gaussian and Dirichlet-Laplace priors, where replicability is evident, we always select the inverse gamma prior that maximises the standard deviation of \(\sigma^{2}\) by being on the boundary of \(\Lambda\).
-Such a prior for \(\sigma^{2}\) is unlikely to prove appropriate nor represent our prior knowledge.
+Overall, this example illustrates how information about a model-derived, nonobservable quantity can be used to form an informative prior.
+The most flexible shrinkage model (the regularised horseshoe prior) was almost always the most faithful to the supplied information.
+Conversely, the Gaussian prior is the most replicable and unique, but the lack of faithfulness means it is unsuitable in combination with a Beta prior on \(R^{2}\).

 \hypertarget{a-human-aware-prior-for-a-human-growth-model}{